brandonngiam/Playground/README.md

 # If you are unfamiliar with Jupyter Notebook

 To fully leverage on StocksCafe API and this library, you would need to have some knowledge of Jupyter Notebook.
-No worries though, it is easy to learn and I highly recommend this easy to follow [lecture by Quantopian](https://www.quantopian.com/lectures/introduction-to-research) to start with.
+No worries though, it is easy to learn and I highly recommend this short and easy to follow [lecture by Quantopian](https://www.quantopian.com/lectures/introduction-to-research) as a start.

 <br/>